 Two more Categories of Art with prizes will be offered as well that won’t be juried but will be voted on, an Artists’ Choice and a Peoples’ Choice, after the Prize for Art closes after November 1.
 These 2 groups or categories will await your votes and they and all of the winning prizes and honorable mentions will be announced on November 14, 2022 or the next day.
 If you are a participating artist I wish you great good luck but more than a prize it is the participation and inclusion of your work that truly counts in building an entirely new stage for your work and the work of all Bay Area artists.
 But here is one of the biggest innovations of the Sheridan Prize for Art: There will be 72 cash awards of between $500 and $100 given!
 Or $100 off at Bay Area artist services.
 This is a huge increase compared to the prizes from other competitions.

 So if you love and support art plan to visit here again often.
 And if you would like to participate as an artist, Sign Up (see above ‘Sign Up’ button) and you will then see instructions on how to upload and pay for your work.
 It is only $10.00 per submitted work along with external links you may wish to provide and a 500 word artist’s statement if you like.
 You and everyone else will see your work and, once approved, it will appear quickly on the website under the category or group you chose your work to be seen in.

-There were prizewinners in each of 12 categories of art below and also 5 Honorable Mentions per category for a total of 72 cash awards in the first major series of Art Prizes dedicated to acknowledging, celebrating and showcasing the best art of the San Francisco Bay Area.
-As mentioned, the 12 Winners also had an essay written on their work by longtime Bay Area art critic Harry Roche.
+There will be prizewinners in each of the 12 categories of art and also Honorable Mentions for a total of 72 cash awards in the only Art Prize dedicated to acknowledging, celebrating and showcasing the best art of the San Francisco Bay Area.
+The 12 winning works of art will also have an essay written on them by the very talented longtime Bay Area art critic Harry Roche or by John Sheridan.